gaoxiang-huang/gaoxiang-huang.github.io/_pages/about.md

 ---

 I am Gaoxiang Huang, currently a college senior at the [China University of Petroleum Beijing](https://www.cup.edu.cn/), studying in the College of Arts and Sciences with Statistics major.
-My research interest in the area of Psychological Statistics and Machine Learning.
+My research interest in the area of Data Analytics and Machine Learning.
 <!-- I was a research assistant at the China University of Petroleum Beijing, concerning the research of driver behavior assessment
 advised by Prof. [ZhangQi](https://cup.edu.cn/aces/teachers/full/84345.html) -->